Automatic Cleanup for Finished Jobs

-.spec.ttlSecondsAfterFinished field of Jobs, can be modified after the resource is created or has finished.
+.spec.ttlSecondsAfterFinished field of Jobs, can be modified after the job is created or has finished.
 If you extend the TTL period after the to retain that Job, even if an update to extend the TTL returns a successful API

-Because TTL controller uses timestamps stored in the Kubernetes resources to determine whether the TTL has expired or not, this feature is sensitive to time skew in the cluster, which may cause TTL controller to clean up resource objects at the wrong time.
+Because TTL-after-finished controller uses timestamps stored in the Kubernetes jobs to determine whether the TTL has expired or not, this feature is sensitive to time skew in the cluster, which may cause TTL-after-finish controller to clean up job objects at the wrong time.

 Clocks aren't always correct, but the difference should be very small.
 Please be aware of this risk when setting a non-zero TTL.